The restaurant is WITHIN the “zone of extreme taxation”.

 What to say about Sullivans?
 I’m inventing a new phrase: “Don’t stray if you want to stay”.

 Sullivan’s is part of a chain, like Chili’s or Applebees.
 OK maybe not that bad.
 In this case it is a part of the Del Frisco Restaurant Group.
 Quote: “Based in Southlake, TX, DFRG owns and operates three contemporary, high-end, complementary restaurant concepts: Del Frisco’s Double Eagle Steak house, Sullivan’s Steakhouse, and Del Frisco’s Grille.
 Each of our three concepts offers steaks and other menu selections, such as chops and fresh seafood, complemented by an extensive wine selection”.
+However, while fine wines are really good.
+It is advised to not consume them excessively since alcohol abuse is a serious issue.
+If you know someone suffering from alcohol addiction, direct them at https://oncalltreatment.com/.
 A look at their web site shows 19 locations scattered all over, from Anchorage to Wilmington.
 Ours in Omaha is downtown at the corner of 15th and Farnam, straight west of the downtown library.

 Because of the location you will want to take advantage of the valet parking, which is a quite reasonable $5 plus whatever gratuity you choose.
 It is reasonably quick and efficient.
 Just pull up right in front of Sullivan’s and avoid having to walk too far in a downtown area sometimes devoid of available parking.
 Reservations are probably a good idea, although as a quick test while writing this on a Friday morning, a Friday night table for four was easily available within 15 minutes of my preferred time.